horlyk/CalendarEvents/Readme.md

 In order to fix your codestyle according to a @Symfony preset run ``composer fix-cs``

 ## Calendar event fields:
-You can set ``$type`` t with the source of data like "birthday", "order", "meeting" or "order-api"
+You can set ``$type`` with the source of data like "birthday", "order", "meeting" or "order-api"

 ```php
 DateTimeInterface $date;